stewart-git/UML/README.md

 # UML
-A series of UML documents to help with your programming
+A collection of UML documents to help with your programming documentation